einzige/sections_rails/README.markdown

-# SectionsRails
+Ruby on Rails provides amazing infrastructure and conventions for well-structured serverside code.

-Rails provides amazing infrastructure and conventions for serverside code.
+It falls short, however, for the view layer.
-For the view layer, however, it falls short.
+_Partials_ are a way to break up the HTML code of complex web pages into individual sections, but no such facilities are available for CSS and JavaScript.
-It does provide _partials_ to break up the HTML code into individual sections, but no such facilities are available for CSS and JavaScript.
+As a result, the CSS and JS assets are either defined in a few huge files
-As a result, these assets are either defined in a few huge files, or in smaller ones which have no correlation to each other.
+- which are hard to maintain ond oftenly accumulate code that is no longer used - or better broken up inho smaller files within the _/app/assets/javascripts_ and _stylesheet_ folders, but even then these different files have no correlation to each other because they are in different places.

-_sections-rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails that represents the code (HTML, CSS, and JavaScript) of dedicated sections of the applications views in separate files.
+_Sections_rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails that allows to define the code (HTML, CSS, and JavaScript) of dedicated sections of the applications views in one place.

-## Example
+# Example

 Let's assume a web page has a navigation menu on the left side.
 This menu contains of certain HTML, CSS, and JavaScript code. _Sections_rails_ allows to define all three types